dalguete/githooks/README.md

 an error and possible options.

 # EXPORTED VARIABLES
-There are some vars you can set to alter some settings.
+There are some vars you can export to alter some settings.
 Those are:

 * **`TRACKEDHOOKS_FOLDERNAME`**.
 Used to change the name of the trackedhooks/ folder to something custom.